orbitmines/archive/projects/Writing - 2025. A Universal Language.md

     // TODO: History in case of .bidirectional after a .filter is?

     // TODO: Traversal should support yielding initial/terminals as well

-    // TODO Instantly yield intermediate results by returning an iterable of which the next values are still pending.
-    // TODO: Returned iterable result can also be infinitely generating

     // TODO: Map replaces either original structure or within the altered (filtered/mapped) structure?

     // TODO: Allow for additional operations on .traverse/.last like .push_back, where we have pending for non-found values of .last yet
-  }

-  // Compose for function initials?
-  compose = (b: Ray): Ray => {
-    throw new Error('Not implemented')
   }